raksh2817/IA_637_2025_RV/README.md

 - **Students** and **Professors** create accounts.
 - **Login** system secured by hashed passwords.
 - **Role-based dashboards** for each user type.
+- **Students** can register themseleves filling out a form for login

 ### 2. Posting & Managing Projects (Professors)
 - Professors can **create** and **update** project postings.